 Keep an Eye on the Food That’s Cooking

-According to 2016 statistics, cooking was responsible for 6.6% of all house fires that resulted in death during the year.
+According to 2019 statistics, cooking fires were responsible for 550 deaths that year.
 Those preparing food should never leave the stove unattended, especially when cooking in shallow pans with lots of oil.
 This is a commonly ignored rule of household fire prevention.

 Position the Heat Source the Right Way